liflab/beepbeep-3-book/markdown/palettes/README.md

 }
 ```

 The top-level object is delimited by the outermost pair of braces.
-It is an associative map between keys (the character strings "a", "b", ...) and values (on the right hand side of the colon).
+It is an associative map between keys (the character strings "a", "b", ...) and values (on the right-hand side of the colon).
 A value can be:

 - a primitive type such as a number (the value of "a"), a Boolean (the value of "d") or a character string (the value of "f");
 - a list of primitive types (the value of "b") or of other JSON objects (the value of "e"); lists are denoted by square brackets;